Zoilo H. Garcia: La Vega flight attempts

 Back on the airstrip in Sabana del Ponton in La Vega, Garcia reassembled the plane himself.
 The reassembly was often falsely reported as the actual construction.

 Using the knowledge he had acquired as a pilot, he attempted to correct the design errors, taking the plane on various test flights along the Ponton air strip.

 In the Santiago newspaper El Progreso appeared an article by Rafael Sanchez Gil describing a test flight as:

 [...]I myself have touched and have seen the device rising to a very high altitude...
 The most perfect balance I have seen him keep the device in the air was at the moments when Mr. García let it fall abandoned to its weight to show the slowness with which, in a given case and without the slightest bit of danger, a descent could be made, when for some reason the engine or any other part of the apparatus would deprive it of its initial impulse[...]

 The same article shows that Garcia later approached the directors of the Aviation Center to recommend the dissolution of said organization.
 He wrote off the Polyplane as a financial loss.
 The plane is reported to have remained at the Sabana de Ponton landing strip where it rotted away.

 Death

 Garcia died in 1916 after battling a high fever.
 He was 34 years of age, 10 days shy of his 35th birthday.

 Gyrocopter

-In 1983 the son of Garcia, Tirso de Jesus García Fernandez, built and flew a gyrocopter called the Cabra Loco, the Mad Goat, from Puerto Rico to the Dominican Republic.
+In 1983 the son of Garcia, Tirso de Jesus García Fernandez, built and flew a gyrocopter called the Cabra Loca, the Mad Goat, from Puerto Rico to the Dominican Republic.